mustafadagher/widgets-service/README.md

 ## Complications Implemented
 * Pagination
     * You can use pagination in the `GET /widgets` endpoint by passing the optional query params `page` and `size`, where `page` starts from `0` and `size` is the number of widgets in a `page`.
-    * The size of a page is defaulted to `10` if left unspecified
+    * The size of a page is defaulted to `10` if left unspecified, and the maximum size is set to `500`
     * example:

             http://localhost:8080/widgets?page=1&size=10